dhondta/bots-scheduler/docs/howto.md

 In this template, we notice:

-- The wildcard import from `_base.py`, required for the `JobBase` and report object classes.
+- The wildcard import from `botscheduler`, required for the `JobBase`, particular decorators and report object classes.
 - The job metadata in the `info` dictionary, holding job's information for display in the WUI.
 - The `run` method, decorated with the `report` decorator, returning a list of report objects.